 The Complete Porsche Buying Guide

-Porsche have stated that their latest model range is their youngest yet, with nearly all of their models receiving a refresh or update over the past 12 months.
+Porsche have stated that their latest model range is their youngest yet, with nearly all of their models receiving a refresh or update over the past 12 months or so.
 With the recent announcement of the second generation of 992 Porsche 911, the new all-electric Macan and Taycan models, the facelifted Panamera and recent updates to the Cayenne, we thought it was the perfect time to produce a refreshed Porsche buying guide.

 911